-Steve Tadelis is an associate professor of business and public policy at the Haas School of Business.
+Steve Tadelis is a professor of business, economics and public policy at UC Berkeley's Haas School of Business.
 His research aspires to advance our understanding of the roles played by two central institutions -- firms and contractual agreements -- and how these institutions facilitate the creation of surplus.
-Within the broader framework of the role of firms and contracts, he has focused on four main research topics.
-First, what causes a firm's reputation to be a valuable, tradable asset, and how does it affect the behavior of individuals in the firm?
-Second, how does organizational form affect firm behavior, in particular, what role do profit sharing partnerships perform?
-Third, which characteristics of a procurement transaction will influence the choice of contractual form that a buyer should devise?
-Finally, his work on private sector procurement has led him to investigate the determinants of public sector procurement, and explore the public policy implications of efficient procurement by local governments.
+Within the broader framework of the role of firms and contracts, he has focused on four main research topics: (1) What causes a firm's reputation to be a valuable, tradeable asset, and how does it affect the behavior of individuals in the firm?
+(2) How does organizational form affect firm behavior?
+In particular, what role do profit-sharing partnerships perform?
+(3) Which characteristics of a procurement transaction will influence the choice of contractual form that a buyer should devise?
+Finally, his work on private sector procurement has led him to investigate the determinants of public-sector procurement, and explore the public-policy implications of efficient procurement by local governments.